GaiheiluKamei/GoPath/sysbook/README.md

 ## ch4

-- Go offers a series of functions that make it possible to manipulate file paths that are paltform-independent and that are contained mainly in the `path/filepath` and `os` packages.
+- Go offers a series of functions that make it possible to manipulate file paths that are platform-independent and that are contained mainly in the `path/filepath` and `os` packages.
 - An example of the list and count files is shown in the following code:

 ```go